The problem with palm oil

 Sumatran tigers, clouded leopards, and a host of other wildlife species depend on tropical forests.
 In Southeast Asia these forests are rapidly being cut down to make way for our growing appetite for palm oil.
 But we can take action to save wild cats and other forest creatures by asking companies to commit to producing and using palm oil responsibly.

-Won’t you PAWS FOR THE CAUSE and help wild cats today by learning about responsible palm oil?
+PAWS FOR THE CAUSE today and help wild cats today by learning about responsible palm oil.
 A moment in your life could save theirs!

 PAWS TO CONSIDERPalm oil is a form of vegetable oil, produced from the fruit of the oil palm tree, that you likely eat or use every day.
 It is a common ingredient in thousands of foods, household cleaners, cosmetics, and other personal care products.
 Most commercial palm oil is grown in Southeast Asia, primarily in the countries of Malaysia and Indonesia.